-An evaluation of the original recorded doses based on these parameters is expected to provide the best estimate of Hp(10) and, as necessary, Hp(0.07) for individual workers with the least relative overall uncertainty.
+An evaluation of the original recorded doses based on these parameters is expected to provide the best estimate of $H_p(10)$ and, as necessary, $H_p(0.07)$ for individual workers with the least relative overall uncertainty.

-6.3.1 Hanford Historical Administrative Practices
+6.4.1 Hanford Historical Administrative Practices

-Historically, Hanford had an extensive radiation safety monitoring program to measure exposure in the workplace using portable radiation instruments (Howell et al 1989), contamination surveys, zone controls, and personnel dosimeters (Wilson 1987).
+Historically, Hanford had an extensive radiation safety monitoring program to measure exposure in the workplace using portable radiation instruments (Howell et al. 1989), contamination surveys, zone controls, and personnel dosimeters (Parker 1954; Wilson 1987).
 This was done directly or under the guidance of a specially trained group of radiation monitors (i.e., radiation protection technologists).
 The results from the personnel dosimeters were used to measure and record dose from external radiation exposure to Hanford workers throughout the history of Hanford operations (Wilson 1987).
-These dosimeters include one or more of the following:
+These dosimeters, as noted in the Health Instrument section of routine reports (Miller 1946; Parker 1948), include one or more of the following: